sajees89/social-network-api/README.md

 ## Description
 This week's challenge was to build an API for a social network web application where users can share their thoughts, react to friend's thoughts, and create a friend list.
 Used Express.js for routing, MongoDB for the database, and the Mongoose ODM.
-In addition to using the Express.js and Mongoose packages, also used Moment.js to format time.
 Since the application wasn't deployed, testing and the video walkthrough were completed in Insomnia.

 ## User Story